xMedox/NeonEngine/README.md

 - Added the licenses of the libraries used
 - The glfw window and the fps variables are now private
 - Custom meshes and textures are now getting cleaned up after closing the engine
-- Added the OPTION_ENABLE_PROFILING option
+- Added the enable profiling option
+- You now have to change the options through methods

 ## Features needed for 1.0.0: